cruncher/sparky/README.md

 ### Bind a DOM node to the data

-Bind the text of a title to Sparky.data.text.title:

     <h1 data-model="text">{{ title }}</h1>

 Sparky looks for the model <code>text</code> inside <code>Sparky.data</code> and